survivejs/webpack-book/manuscript/packages/01_consuming.md

   },
 ```

 T> The same technique works with loaders too.
-You can use `resolveLoader.alias` in the same way to alias a loader elsewhere.
+You can use `resolveLoader.alias` similarly.
 You can use the technique to adapt a RequireJS project to work with webpack.

 ## Dealing with Globals